RemindShot

 There are two common ways people think about Android screen OCR.

-Screenshot OCR reads text from an image you have captured or uploaded.
+Screenshot OCR reads text from an image you captured or uploaded.
 This is useful when the information needs to be saved, searched, organized, or remembered later.

 Both are helpful, but they solve different jobs: